silnrsi/FDBP/en-US/User_Interface_Strings.md

 1. via the FEA source files
 2. using a separate utility program from FontUtils

 Method 1, defining them directly in FEA, is the most convenient.
 However, for fonts containing both Graphite and OpenType, neither the Graphite compiler nor existing FEA compilers are clever enough to re-use UI strings added to the font by the other, which means that such fonts will have two sets of UI Strings, slightly bloating the font size.
-Using Method 2 avoides this.
+Using Method 2 avoids this.

 ### Method 1: Defining OpenType UI Strings in FEA